derekvance21/koerber-snippets/README.md

 [docs](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_create-your-own-snippets)

 1. Open the Command Palette with `Ctrl+Shift+P` and search for and select `Snippets: Configure Snippets`, then `MS SQL`
-2. Copy the downloaded `sql.json` file and paste it into this opened buffer.
+2. Copy the downloaded `sql.json` file and paste it into this opened buffer and save.
 3. Alternatively, move the downloaded `sql.json` file to `%APPDATA%\Code\User\snippets` for VSCode or `%APPDATA%\azuredatastudio\User\snippets` for Azure Data Studio.
 4. Open a new buffer, change the language to SQL, type `stopkd`, then hit `Enter` to test snippet expansion.